Yoontae6719/Geodesic-Flow-Kernels-for-Semi-Supervised-Learning-on-Mixed-Variable-Tabular-Dataset/README.md

 You can access the well pre-processed datasets from Google Drive, then place the downloaded contents under ./all_dataset

 ## Quick Demo
 0. If you want to run the Semi setting, please path to `cd GKP_Semi`.
-Similarly, for the Self setting, path to `cd GKP_Self`.
 1. Download datasets and place them under `./all_dataset`
 2. We provide all experiment scripts for demonstration purpose under the folder `./runfile`.
 For example, you can evaluate on churn and adult datasets by: